yaourdt/mgos-to-tasmota/README.md

 ## Overview

-This is a first working draft for an intermediate firmware that can be used to install [Tasmota](https://github.com/arendst/Tasmota) on a Shelly 1 switch.
+This is a first working draft for an intermediate firmware that can be used to install [Tasmota](https://github.com/arendst/Tasmota) on various Shelly models.
 It will install the same version of Tasmota as [Tuya Convert](https://github.com/ct-Open-Source/tuya-convert/), and you can continue from there to your favourite target release.

 ## Install